Last updated: April 5, 2021

 - Mount Kosciuszko Summit Walk (18.5km return)

-All three walking tracks intersect at Rawson Pass, close to the summit of Mount Kosciuszko, so there is an option to combine sections of the walks.
+The shortest is 13 km long, and the most challenging is a 22 km circuit walk.
+All three walking tracks intersect at Rawson Pass, close to the summit of Mount Kosciuszko, so combining sections of the walks is an option.

-There is in fact a fourth walking track to the peak of Mt Kosciuszko.
-The very steep 15km long Hannel’s Spur Track is the original route that Strzelecki followed in 1840 to reach the summit.
+There is, in fact, a fourth walking track to the peak of Mt Kosciuszko.
+The very steep 15 km long Hannel’s Spur Track is the original route that Strzelecki followed in 1840 to reach the summit.
+The overgrown Hannel’s Spur Track is Australia’s biggest vertical ascent of 1800m and is for experienced hikers only.

-The Thredbo to Mount Koscisuzko walk is marked in black (including chairlift ride at the start), the Mount Kosciuszko summit walk is marked in red, and the Main Range track is marked in blue.
+The Thredbo to Mount Kosciuszko Walk is marked in black (including the chairlift ride at the start), the Mount Kosciuszko Summit Walk is marked in red, and the Main Range Walk is marked in blue.

 - Eagles Nest restaurant and start of walking track